 'Daffodil Burlesque Celebration with Cat'...
-Enticing curves, darting eyes with charcoal in hand, this is the action responding to a posing nude, holding their pose, for the artist to metamorphous into art.
+Enticing curves, darting eyes with charcoal in hand, this is the action responding to a posing nude, for the artist to metamorphose into art.
 And then there is the cat, puuurrrrring.

 Charcoal, Chinese Ink, graphite pencil on 12" x 18" drawing paper.

-*To get the lines drawn quickly, I will us a harder charcoal pencil and/or black conte stick to draw in the shapes.
+*To get the lines drawn quickly, I will use a harder charcoal pencil and/or black conte stick to draw in the shapes.

-*Graphite pencil was used for a softer grey highlights on the body and details.
+*Graphite pencil was used for softer grey highlights on the body and details.

-*Chinese Ink was used as thick outlines and spirals.
+*Chinese Ink was used for thick outlines and spirals.

 *White Acrylic paint was used for the white ribbon.

-Using purple soft pastel, I softy went over the grey vine charcoal that mixed in with the fresh purples for a background that would visually vibrate against the complementary yellow of the daffodils.
-Deep purple colors quiver a sense of Burlesque atmosphere.
+Using purple soft pastel, I softly went over the grey vine charcoal, which mixed with the fresh purples to create a background that would visually vibrate against the complementary yellow of the daffodils.
+Deep purple colors evoke a sense of Burlesque atmosphere.

-Always a favorite fun bit for me, is to find reason to put in sparkle with foils.
-I used purple, deep gold, light gold and silver foil to embellish the head dress and bracelets as its story is effervescent of fresh vitality.
+One of the most enjoyable aspects of my process is finding a reason to add a touch of sparkle with foils.
+I used purple, deep gold, light gold, and silver foil to embellish the head dress and bracelets, infusing the story with an effervescent vitality and a sense of fun.

-It was fun to go back into an old drawing and bring it a new life!
+It was fun to revisit an old drawing and breathe new life into it!

 DRAW DRAW DRAW & draw some more....
 Minaz Jantz